mac-n/Rshiny-app/README.md

 Step 4 evaluates the mean multiclass AUC of each selected feature set in turn and saves the results in a matrix.

 See "Figure 1.pdf" in this repository or Figure 1 in the paper for a graphical schema of Steps 3 and 4.
+The feature sets selected by Step 3 along with the AUC evaluated by Step 4  are shown in the first worksheet of the Excel file JTEHM_McCombe_data.xslx.

 ### Generate Graphs
 Step 5 creates the circular bar chart in Figure 3 of the paper.